 Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site.
 Learn more

-In our latest SUP Company Spotlight interview, we had a chance to catch up with Tony Yeung, founder of the newly-launched Aztron paddle board brand…
+In our latest SUP Company Spotlight interview, we had a chance to catch up with Tony Yeung, founder of the newly-launched Aztron double-chambered paddle board lineup…

 How were you initially introduced to the sport of stand up paddleboarding?

 In 2011, I came across stand up paddleboarding in Vancouver, Canada, where I grew up and married my wife, Fiona Wang.
 Both of us grew up in Vancouver and love water sports and boating, so we had our wedding ceremony and banquet on a chartered cruise ship.
 During our cruise with more a hundred guests from Coal Harbor to Vancouver Island, I saw someone in the middle of the sea standing up and paddling, and this was the first time I came across stand up paddleboarding.

 What ignited the spark in you to get involved in the industry?

 In 2010, one year before my wedding and learning about SUP, I left North America where I grew up, studied, and worked in my previous profession, and I took a senior management role at a struggling inflatable toy and boat company in Shanghai, China.
 As the company was having trouble making ends meet, my main task at that time was to increase revenue and look for the next new product innovations.
 Fortunately, in 2011 year-end, I was able to turn the company around and make a profit, so I started to explore the possibility of making new and innovative inflatable products.
 Hence, I turned to the best wedding gift given to me by God, stand up paddleboarding, and I twisted it a little bit to innovate things by focusing on inflatable SUPs.